lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 The next advance takes the range cursor to "ad", which is beyond the current set cursor position.
 We check the range cursor's `precedingState` and find that it is `covering(555)`.
 Since at this point we have a preceding state, we need to walk the set branch and use it to augment and report the active covering state.
-The intersection cursor remains at the set cursor's "ac" position, and must report the active `covering(555)` augmented by the set cursor's `END_PREFIX` state.
+The intersection cursor remains at the set cursor's "ac" position, and must report the active `covering(555)` augmented by the set cursor's `CONTAINED` state.
-This would drop the right side of any state, but as the intersection cursor is iterating in forward direction, it must report the _left_ side as the `precedingState`, and thus `covering(555)` is reported as the state and `null` as the `content` (because `covering(dt)` is not a boundary state).
+This means that we can report the range state unchanged at this position, and thus `covering(555)` is reported as the state and `null` as the `content` (because `covering(dt)` is not a boundary state).

 On the next advance, the intersection cursor follows the earlier of the two cursors, which is the set cursor.
-This advances it to "acc", which is a boundary of the set with state `END`.
+This advances it to "acc↑", which is a boundary of the set with state `END`.
 The active covering state is still `covering(555)`; augmenting it with `END` turns it into the boundary `end(555)`, which is reported in `state` as well as `content` (because `start(dt)` is a boundary state). `precedingState` reports the left side of this boundary, which is still `covering(555)`.

-The next advance takes the set to the exhausted position with `START_END_PREFIX` state, which has `false` for `precedingIncluded`.
-Therefore, there is nothing to report before this position, and the range cursor is skipped to it, which completes the intersection.
+The next advance takes the set to the exhausted position, which completes the intersection.

-The resulting trie looks as expected:
+The resulting forward walk of the trie looks as expected:
 ```
 a ->
   b ->
     c  -> start(555)
   c -> covering(555)
-    c -> end(555)
+    c↑ -> end(555)
 ```

 ## Union of range tries